brossetti/important-siblings/README.md

 from myclass import MyClass
 ```

+This solution uses `sys.path.append` to add the directory containing `myclass.py ` to your module search path.
 Check out the `myproject6` directory for a complete example of the quick n' dirty method.

 If you want to follow best practices, you should add `__init__.py` files to your directories to create a Python package (`mypkg`) that contains two subpackages (`classes` and `scripts`).
 You will also need a `setup.py` file so that you can install the package into `site-packages` using `pip install -e`.
 Your project will end up having the following structure.